 5. Tennessee: Nashville

 I took a recent trip to Nashville and noticed a surprising trend: everywhere I looked, there were bachelorette parties!
-Apparently, Nashville has quickly turned into to the bachelorette party destination in recent years, and the economy is booming as a result.
+Apparently, Nashville has quickly turned into the bachelorette party destination in recent years, and the economy is booming as a result.
 In fact, these pre-wedding festivities play a large role in the billions of dollars that visitor spending is bringing to the city each year.

 As you can imagine, the growth is spreading.
-The average home price in the Nashville, Davidson, and Murfreesboro area is currently $288,842, but expected to rise 27% in the coming three years (10% in the next year).
-The city should see population growth around 6.1% over the next 36 months, with a projected two-year job growth of 5.5%.
+The average home price in the Nashville, Davidson, and Murfreesboro area is currently $288,842, but is expected to rise 27% in the coming three years (10% in the next year).
+The city should see population growth of around 6.1% over the next 36 months, with projected two-year job growth of 5.5%.

 If you’re looking for a city that is a growing hotspot, with encouraging projections for home prices in the next few years, take a peek at Nashville.